sherryli1116/finalproject-group15/README.md

 ## **Dashboard**

 **[Storyboard Link](https://docs.google.com/presentation/d/1l64_2mwr48J9JcGY_hhqfUuMYhpYAVZeGpV3cXkw2LA/edit?usp=sharing)**

-### Tools
+### Tools and Interactive Element
 We will be using Tableau to show data visualization.
-### Interactive element
+It will display the relationship between CO2 emission and teperature according to different countries.
 Viewers will be able to see the changes by selecting different countries using the filter option on Tableau.